-Given that IFFIm's rating is closely tied to that of its donors, positive ratings momentum would only emerge if the creditworthiness of its largest donors, the UK and France, were to improve.
-A significant decrease in the concentration of sovereign donors' pledges could also support upward ratings momentum.
+Positive ratings momentum for IFFIm would emerge if the creditworthiness of its largest donors, the UK and France, were to improve.
+A significant decrease in the concentration of sovereign donors' pledges would also be credit positive.

 Factors that could lead to a downgrade